Image: ShutterStock

 This salad is for all palates.
 If your kid is a finicky eater, then make them a salad of tomato pieces, watermelon cut into smaller chunks topped up with some onion.
 They surely will ask for some more!

-- Watermelon Slushie:
+- Watermelon slushie

 Make a refreshing watermelon slushie for kids to cool off in the summer.
 Begin by putting frozen watermelon chunks into a blender.
 If the watermelon isn’t frozen, toss in a few ice cubes along with the chopped pieces.
 Add a splash of freshly squeezed lime juice for an extra kick of flavor.
 Blend everything until it turns into a smooth, slushy texture.
 If you prefer it sweeter, mix in a bit of honey or agave syrup.
 Once it’s blended just right, pour it into cups.
 You can even top it off with a watermelon slice or a sprig of mint for a nice touch.

-- Watermelon Juice:
+- Watermelon juice

 If your sweetie hates eating the melon, then try offering them some juice.
 Chop some seedless watermelon and add finely grated ginger to it.
 Now add some lime juice to the paste and blend all the ingredients well in a blender till the mixture becomes smooth.
 Now sieve the mixture into a glass and add mint leaves to garnish.
 Watermelon juice for kids is ready.
 Add some ice cubes and serve.

-- Watermelon Pizza:
+- Watermelon Pizza

 Your child is bound to enjoy this fruity twist to children’s favorite fast food.
 Cut a disk out of the middle of a chilled watermelon, ensuring it is one inch thick.
 Add three tablespoons each of cream cheese and heavy cream, a teaspoon of lemon juice, half a teaspoon of vanilla, and a cup of honey or maple syrup to a blender.
 Drizzle the mixture over the disk, and top it with your child’s favorite berries and mint.
 Finally, cut the disk into slices and serve fresh.

-- Watermelon Popsicles:
+- Watermelon cake

 This refreshing summer treat blends the goodness of sweet watermelon and the sourness of lime.
 Chop a medium-sized ripe watermelon and add it to a blender along with freshly squeezed lime juice.
 Blend the mixture until smooth and pour it into popsicle molds with half an inch of space at the top.
 Let it sit in the freezer overnight before you de-mold and serve.